Atlantic Marine Ecozone

 The Atlantic Marine Ecozone, as defined by the Commission for Environmental Cooperation (CEC), is a Canadian marine ecozone that stretches from the Davis Strait to encompass the Grand Banks, to the Avalon Peninsula on the shores of Newfoundland.
 It includes all of the southern coast of Newfoundland, all the eastern coast of Nova Scotia, and portions of the Bay of Fundy and the Gulf of Maine.

 Geography

-Most of the waters in this zone are thousands of metres deep, with the exception of the Grand Banks, which average about 150 metres before the sea floor drops precipitously beyond the continental shelf.
+Most of the waters in this zone are thousands of metres deep, except the Grand Banks, which average about 150 metres before the sea floor drops precipitously beyond the continental shelf.

 Climate

 Exceptionally dense fog is common where the cold Labrador Current merges with the warm Gulf Stream.
 By late winter, thick icebergs traverse the northern regions of this ecozone, from Greenland to Newfoundland.
 They have been feared by mariners for centuries, as well as being responsible for one of the deadliest disasters in maritime history, the sinking of the RMS Titanic in 1912.
 This resulted in the zone's colloquial name "Iceberg Alley".
 Tidal ranges throughout the zone are moderate, typically a few metres.
 The exception is the Bay of Fundy, whose famous tides may top 15 metres.

 Surface water temperatures in August may reach 10 °C in the north, and up to 23 °C in the south.

 In spring, phytoplankton biomass increases significantly, becoming a rich source of food within the ecozone.